matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 --- | --- | --- | --- | ---
 `batch_id` | string | A batch ID from an insertion event | Used to indicate which `m.room.insertion` event it connects to by its `next_batch_id` field. | yes

-A full example of the `m.room.batch` event:
+An example of the `m.room.batch` event:
 ```json5
 {
   "type": "m.room.batch",